 If an accident does happen, our police departments can help by:

 - Calling PNM at 888-DIAL-PNM.

 - Keeping onlookers and balloonists calm and away from any downed lines.

 - Providing PNM as much detail as possible of the crash site and the situation.

 If an accident does happen, our fire departments can help by:

 - Stay clear of any downed power lines or lines that have broken ends, and keep onlookers away from the scene.

 - Do not spray water on the power lines.
 This could create a very dangerous situation.

 Annual Balloon Safety Demo for First Responders

 PNM hosts an annual Balloon/Power Line Safety Demo right before Balloon Fiesta each year, to cover how PNM responds in this type of situation, and discuss how fire and police departments can work safely with PNM to assist in this scenario.
-Keep an eye out for more information on the date, time and location for the 2018 Balloon Safety Demo.
+The 2019 Balloon Safety Demo will be on Wednesday, Oct.
+2 at the PNM Reeves Generating Station.
+Please email firstname.lastname@example.org for more information.